GeiserX/duplicacy-cli-cron/README.md

 duplicacy list ...
 ```

 I usually save each script to `/config/${MY-LOCATION}-config.sh` so that I benefit from having it backed up as well in case of a future disaster.
+Execute it (or them) before following to the next step.
+Don't forget to `chmod +x ${MY-LOCATION}-config.sh`.

 ### Script files